AlinaGoaga/Exploring_Github-s_API/README.md

 I am logged into Docker Desktop so the repository attached to my account is recognized.

+In case the image has been removed locally, run the below to get the image from Docker Hub:
+`docker pull alinag1/github-api-app`

-Create the deployment called my-app based on the image I am retrieving from Docker hub:
+Create the deployment called my-app based on the image I am retrieving from Docker Hub:
 `kubectl create my-app --image=alinag1/github-api-app`

-Creates a clusterIP service (only accessible from the cluster; 11001 is the port exposed by nginx):
+Create a clusterIP service (only accessible from the cluster; 11001 is the port exposed by nginx):
 `kubectl expose deploy/my-app --port=11001`

 Check the resources created: